Santhosh-1801/LGMVIP-DataScience/README.md

      Step 5: Apply Image Smoothing(Gaussian Blur).

      Step 6: Create Pencil Sketch image by dividing the grayscale image by the inverted blurry image.

+# Task 2:
+     Create the decision tree classifier and visualize it graphically.The purpose is if we feed new data to this classifier, it would be able to predict the right class accordingly.